Corpus Christi Harbor Bridge

-The Corpus Christi Harbor Bridge is a through arch bridge located in Corpus Christi, Texas which carries six lanes of U.S. Route 181 (US 181) and Texas State Highway 35 (SH 35) from downtown Corpus Christi to Rincon Point, known to locals as North Beach.
-The harbor bridge crosses the Corpus Christi Ship Channel and handles nearly 26,000 vehicles daily.
-A new bridge called the New Harbor Bridge is currently under construction.
-When complete it will allow larger ships to pass beneath, permit safer pedestrian transit, and reconfigure the entire highway interchange system in the surrounding community.
+The Corpus Christi Harbor Bridge was a through arch bridge in Corpus Christi, Texas, that carried six lanes of U.S. Route 181 (US 181) and Texas State Highway 35 (SH 35) from downtown Corpus Christi to Rincon Point, known to locals as North Beach.
+The bridge crossed the Corpus Christi Ship Channel and handled nearly 26,000 vehicles daily.

+A new bridge called the New Harbor Bridge was completed and opened to traffic on June 28, 2025.
+It allows larger ships to pass beneath, permit safer pedestrian transit, and reconfigure the highway interchange system in the surrounding community.